 Horse racing is NOT a sport, it’s an industry.
-How do we know that?
+How do we know this?

 - In what other sport are the bodies of adolescent athletes pounded into the ground?

 - In what other sport are the athletes kept confined and isolated 23 hours each day?

 - In what other sport are the athletes drugged and doped without consent?